Find Out If Living In Iowa Is The Right Move For You

 - University of Iowa in Iowa City

 - University of Northern Iowa in Cedar Falls

-4. Urbanization & Traffic In Iowa
+4. Excessive Urbanization And Heavy Traffic Aren’t A Problem In Iowa

 6. Moving To Iowa Means The Benefits Of 4 Distinct Weather Seasons